Raynes/cereal/README.markdown

 # Cereal

 Cereal is a simple serialization library with pluggable backends.
-It supports serialization and byte appending with the Protobuf and Reader backends, and serialization with basic Java serialization.
+It supports serialization and byte appending with the Protobuf, Reader, and Java backends.

 Cereal is still very much in the planning and experimentation stage, so things are likely to change on a whim very often.
 Be careful when relying on snapshots.